You are here

 - How to seek, nurture, and use intuitive, observed, experienced, and logical connections and associations to develop understanding.

 - How to select and use art-making, teaching, and scholarly research methods to suit purpose, context, and audience.

 - How quality thinking requires not only skills, but also attitudes that drive engagement and focus attention on opportunities in contexts.

 Unique to MassArt

-Students in each program take introductory seminars in teaching new and traditional media and human development.
-They also learn about different instructional methods and the challenges their students face in their daily lives.
-In addition, students are required to complete four interdisciplinary portfolio courses, which demonstrate their competency in art making.
+Students take introductory courses in contemporary teaching and art practices outside the walls of MassArt, as well as a course in art and human development.
+They also take courses in which they develop skills, strategies and approaches that address the diverse needs of learners.
+In addition, students are required to complete multiple interdisciplinary studio courses, which demonstrate their competency in art making.

-MassArt's Saturday Studios program affords an opportunity for students to gain supervised and supported hands-on experience as educators by teaching Saturday morning art classes to children grades 4 through 12.
+MassArt's Saturday Studios Program affords an opportunity for students to gain supervised and supported hands-on experience as educators by teaching Saturday morning art classes to children grades 3 through 12.